SRlNlVASAN/SimpleETLPipeline/README.md

 This project demonstrates a complete data engineering workflow, from data extraction and transformation to automated scheduling, using a hybrid local and cloud-based approach.
 The entire process is version-controlled with Git and hosted on GitHub.

+This gives the top selling manual car in the year 2015 on all brands and its details,which can be used to get pricing patterns for classsic cars.
 ***

 ## **Features & Workflow**